A Large-Scale Analysis on the Use of Arrival Time Prediction for Automated Shuttle Services in the Real World: Introduction

+To our knowledge, this paper is the first to systematically benchmark a broad spectrum of AT prediction models for automated shuttles, while explicitly separating and modeling running-time and dwell-time components.
+Because automated, smaller shuttle services are often deployed to serve previously remote areas, demand is highly volatile, and thus dwell-time data are heavily zero-inflated: stops are often skipped when no passengers are present.
+To handle this, we introduce a hierarchical framework of a Random-Forest classifier and a Graph Neural Network regressor.
+Further, this work is, to our knowledge, the first use of GNNs for dwell-time prediction, exploiting spatial correlations between stops, whereas earlier studies rely on simpler models \cite{Rashidi2013ApproximationAS, Chen2007UsingAP, MA2019536, PETERSEN}.
+We evaluate all models on real-world data from six heterogeneous pilot sites, spanning different vehicle types, routes, and operating contexts, thereby providing insights that are valuable to both researchers and practitioners working with emerging automated-shuttle systems.

-The structure of the paper is as follows.
-First, we give an overview of related work on bus AT prediction.
-Following, we introduce our methodology on our segment-based approach to distinguish between dwell and running time along with the corresponding prediction models.
-Then, we discuss the data pre-processing steps before presenting the final results.
-Finally, we conclude our work while giving future research directions.
+First, we review related work on bus AT prediction.
+Next, we present our segment-based approach for separating dwell and running time, along with the corresponding prediction models.
+We then describe the data pre-processing steps before presenting the final results.
+Finally, we conclude and outline future research directions.